 Digital commerce is increasing rapidly.
 Visa estimates that from 2016 to 2022, the share of global retail commerce conducted online is expected to more than double from 9% to 19%.
-Similarly, Euromonitor projected electronic payments would represent 36% of the total global transaction volume by 2020, up from 31% in 2017.
+Similarly, Euromonitor projects electronic payments will represent 46% of the total global transaction volume by 2025, up from 31% in 2017.
 We believe that the COVID-19 pandemic has accelerated these shifts to digital payments.
-Indeed, Bain & Company estimates that because of the effects of COVID-19, the percentage of global digital transaction volumes in 2025 will increase from 57% to 67%.
-According to McKinsey, a half-decade of change has happened
+Indeed, Bain & Company estimates that because of the effects of the COVID-19 pandemic, the percentage of global digital transaction volumes in 2025 will increase from 57% to 67%.
+According to McKinsey, a half-decade of change has happened in a few months as a result of the COVID-19 pandemic, with global cash payments dropping four to five times the annual decline rates seen over the last few years as consumers and businesses purchase a wider range of goods and services online.